-Discharge planning begins at admission and shall include the beneficiary, legally responsible person and the Local Management Entity/Managed Care Organization (LME/MCO) herein referred to as the Prepaid Inpatient Health Plan (PIHP) for Medicaid beneficiaries.
+Discharge planning begins at admission and shall include the beneficiary, legally responsible person, and the member's benefit health plan.
 Discharge planning includes the following:

-- a. arranging for linkage to new or existing community-based services that will provide further assessment, treatment, habilitation or rehabilitation upon discharge from the Facility-Based Crisis service: - b. coordination of aftercare with other involved providers, including the child's Primary Care Practitioner and any involved specialist for ongoing care of identified medical condition; - c. contact for re-entry planning purposes with the child's school or local school or Local Educational Authority as indicated; - d. arranging for linkage to a higher level of care as medically necessary; - e. identifying, linking to, and collaborating with informal and natural supports in the community; and - f. developing or revising the crisis plan to assist the beneficiary and their supports in preventing and managing future crisis events.
+- a. arranging for linkage to new or existing community-based services that will provide further assessment, treatment, habilitation or rehabilitation upon discharge from the Facility-Based Crisis service; - b. coordination of aftercare with other involved providers, including the child's Primary Care Practitioner and any involved specialist for ongoing care of identified medical condition; - c. contact for re-entry planning purposes with the child's school or local school or Local Educational Authority as indicated; - d. arranging for linkage to a higher level of care as medically necessary; - e. identifying, linking to, and collaborating with informal and natural supports in the community; and - f. developing or revising the crisis plan to assist the beneficiary and their supports in preventing and managing future crisis events.